 RC Sailors can request a "courtesy demobilization" to travel home after ECRC and check-out at the NRA/NOSC closer to their home in lieu of spending more time away traveling to the NRA/NOSC that is not close to their home.

 PERS-46 processes and adjudicates all courtesy DEMOB requests.
-To request a courtesy DEMOB, complete the attached form and submit to email@example.com The required form can be found on the CNRFC N35 webpage.
+To request a courtesy DEMOB, read the guide, complete the attached fillable pdf, and submit to email@example.com

 The NOSC PSD is also the location where you will have to make a decision about the disposition of any remaining accrued leave from your activation period.
 The policy for allowing RC leave carry over is documented in NAVADMIN 163/12.